Zenebework Tadesse

 Zenebework Tadesse (Amharic: ዘነበወርቅ ታደሰ) is an Ethiopian sociologist and activist.
-She is the first executive director of AAWORD.
+She is the first executive director of Association of African Women for Research and Development.

 Early life and education

 Tadesse was born in Addis Ababa to a Catholic family.
 Her father worked for the government.
 She attended a Catholic girls' school, where she was taught by missionary priests.
-She later studied in the USA, where she spent time in Minnesota and Indiana initially studying journalism, later switching to international relations once she realized that the lack of press freedom in Ethiopia would thwart a journalism career.
+She later studied in the US, where she spent time in Minnesota and Indiana initially studying journalism, later switching to international relations once she realized that the lack of press freedom in Ethiopia would thwart a journalism career.
 She attended Binghamton University in New York, where she got degrees in Sociology and International Relations.
 She moved to Chicago, where she was involved in the civil rights movement and the Black Panthers.
 She later moved to Harlem.

 She was a research fellow at the Graduate Centre of the University of South Africa, Ethiopia.

 Career

 Tadesse is an activist and sociologist who has undertaken significant research on democracy, gender and women's land rights in Africa.
 She has called for more financial support of women, especially with regards to access to education.
 Tadesse is a founding member of the Ethiopian Forum for Social Sciences, and the principal vice president of the Ethiopian Academy of Sciences.
 She is an executive board member of the African Gender Institute and the African Governance Institute.
-Tadesse was also the Deputy Executive Secretary of CODESRIA from 1987-1993 and served as the head of their Publications Programme during her tenure, and later became the first woman to be president of the executive committee at CODESRIA from 2002-2005.
+Tadesse was also the Deputy Executive Secretary of CODESRIA from 1987 to 1993 and served as the head of their Publications Programme during her tenure, and later became the first woman to be president of the executive committee at CODESRIA from 2002 to 2005.

 In 1977, she was a founding member of the Association of African Women for Research and Development, an organization that she became the first executive director of.

 Tadesse has worked with several organizations involved with the United Nations, including being a member of the executive committee of the United Nations Research Institute for Social Development, as well as being a member of the Committee for Development Policy from 2016-2018.
 Included in her work with development groups was her tenure as Director of Global Fund for Women and Director of Learning Partnership for Women.

 Tadesse was a development consultant for Agrarian South: Journal of Political Economy.